amirkhan13/Bit_Learn/README.md

 3. Access the application in your browser at `http://localhost:3000` (or the specified port in your `.env` file).

+## Docker

+This project includes Dockerfiles for both the backend and frontend, allowing for containerized deployment.

+To build and run the application using Docker:

+1. Navigate to the project root directory.
+2. Build the Docker images:

+    bash
+    docker-compose build

+3. Run the Docker containers:

+    bash
+    docker-compose up

+This will start the backend and frontend services in separate containers.
+Ensure Docker and Docker Compose are installed on your system.
+The `docker-compose.yml` file defines the services, networks, and volumes needed to run the application.
+You may need to adjust environment variables within the `docker-compose.yml` to match your configuration, particularly the `DATABASE_URL` to point to a containerized MongoDB instance or an external MongoDB database.

 ## API Reference

 *Details about the backend API endpoints should be documented here.
 Specify endpoints, request methods, parameters, and response formats.*